 See here a short (9 min) video intro: https://goo.gl/dB9heh

-GOAL: In this research-based teaching course you will learn to design, develop and test how human and machine learning systems can interact and collaborate for effective decision making.
-You will experiment with explanation user-interface frameworks aiming to make explainable machine learning models usable to end users in the real world.
+GOAL: In this research-based teaching course you will learn about some principles and differences between explainable AI to design, develop and test how human and machine learning systems can interact and collaborate for effective decision making.
+You will learn about the differences between explainable AI and explanability and experiment with explanation user-interface frameworks.

 MOTIVATION: Artificial Intelligence (AI) and Machine Learning (ML) demonstrate impressive success.
 Particularly deep learning (DL) approaches hold great premises (see differences between AI/ML/DL here).
 Unfortuntately, the best performing methods turn out to be intransparent, so-called “black-boxes”.
 Such models have no explicit declarative knowledge representation, hence have difficulty in generating explanatory and contextual structures.
 This considerably limits the achievement of their full potential in certain application domains.
 Consequently, in safety critical systems and domains (e.g. in the medical domain) we may raise the question: “Can we trust these results?”, “Can we explain how and why a result was achieved?”.
 This is not only crucial for user acceptance, e.g. in medicine the ultimate responsibility remains with the human, but it is mandatory since 25th May 2018 due to the European GDPR, which includes a “right for explanation”.

 RELEVANCE: There is growing industrial demand in machine learning approaches, which are not only well performing, but transparent, interpretable and trustworthy, e.g. in medicine, but also in production (industry 4.0), robotics, automous driving, recommender systems, etc.